 Homemade French Toast Sticks

 If you are making bread during all of this, add french toast sticks to the list.
 These freeze beautifully.
-Last time I made mine with homemeade whole wheat bread and the kids were a little fussy.
+The last time I made mine with homemeade whole wheat bread, the kids were a little fussy.
 But keep in mind you can swap with whole wheat flour in plenty of recipes.

-Take your favorite french toast recipe and then slice the bread, dip and cook.
-Make a big batch one day and freeze for the rest of the month.
+Take your favorite french toast recipe and then slice the bread, dip, and cook.
+Then, make a big batch one day and freeze for the month’s rest.

 If you don’t have this on the list, grab it.
 You can make so many yummy snacks.
 This site here has a bunch of good ones for kids.

-These are the one things that are cheap and still plentiful it seems with everything going on.
-Even if you buy a few bunches at a time, you can make so many delicious snacks with ripe bananas.
-My kids favorite is Chocolate Chip Banana muffins.
+These are the ones that are cheap and still plentiful.
+So it seems with everything going on.
+But, even if you buy a few bunches at a time, you can make many delicious snacks with ripe bananas.
+My kid’s favorite is Chocolate Chip Banana muffins.

-hope this helps inspire you to look to your cupboard and create snacks for the kiddos without losing your mind.
-We are all going through the waves of emotions during this time and I know we will come out stronger.
+I hope this helps inspire you to look to your cupboard and create snacks for the kiddos without losing your mind.
+We are all going through the waves of emotions during this time, and I know we will come out stronger.